GerritCodeReview/plugins_events-rabbitmq/src/main/resources/Documentation/config.md

     * The name of routingKey.
 This is stored to message property.
 If not specified, defaults to the type of the Gerrit event (e.g. "patchset-created", "change-merged").

+* `message.publishConfirm`
+    * Enable reliable publishing with acking when a event is published.

 * `gerrit.name`
     * The name of gerrit(not hostname).
 This is your given name to identify your gerrit.
       This can be used for message header only.